-The subsidiaries provide a range of products and services to individuals, businesses, institutional organizations, governmental entities and other financial institutions.
-Commercial and consumer lending services are principally offered to customers within the Company's domestic markets, to domestic customers with foreign operations and to national customers.
-Lending services include traditional credit products, as well as credit card services, leasing, financing and import/export trade, asset-backed lending, agricultural finance and other products.
-Depository services include checking accounts, savings accounts and time certificate contracts.
-Ancillary services, such as foreign exchange, treasury management and receivable lock-box collection, are provided to corporate customers.
+U.S. Bank National Association provides a range of products and services to individuals, businesses, institutional organizations, governmental entities and other financial institutions.
+Its commercial and consumer lending services are offered to customers within the Company's domestic markets, to domestic customers with foreign operations and to large national customers operating in specific industries targeted by the Company.
+Its lending services include traditional credit products, as well as credit card services, leasing financing and import/export trade, asset-backed lending, agricultural finance and other products.
+The Company's depository services include checking accounts, savings accounts and time certificate contracts.
+Ancillary services, such as capital markets, treasury management and receivable lock-box collection are provided to corporate customers.
 U.S. Bancorp's bank and trust subsidiaries provide a range of asset management and fiduciary services for individuals, estates, foundations, business corporations and charitable organizations.
+Other U.S. Bancorp non-banking subsidiaries offer investment and insurance products to the Company's customers within its markets, and fund administration services to a range of mutual and other funds.

-U.S. Bancorp’s non-banking subsidiaries primarily offer investment and insurance products to the Company's customers principally within its markets, and mutual fund processing services to a range of mutual funds.
-Banking and investment services are provided through a network of 3,085 banking offices principally operating in the Midwest and West regions of the United States.
-The Company operates a network of 5,053 ATMs and provides 24-hour, seven day a week telephone customer service.
-Mortgage banking services are provided through banking offices and loan production offices throughout the Company's markets.
-Consumer lending products may be originated through banking offices, indirect correspondents, brokers and other lending sources.
-The Company is also a provider of Visa corporate and purchasing card services and corporate trust services in the United States.
-A wholly-owned subsidiary, Elavon, Inc. (Elavon), provides merchant processing services directly to merchants and through a network of banking affiliations.
-Affiliates of Elavon provide similar merchant services in Canada, Mexico, Brazil and segments of Europe.
+The Company's provides banking and investment services through a network of approximately 3,130 banking offices operating in the Midwest and West regions of the United States, through online services and over mobile devices.
+The Company operates a network of approximately 4,940 ATMs and provides around the clock telephone customer service.
+Its mortgage banking services are provided through banking offices and loan production offices throughout the Company's markets.
+The Company's lending products are originated through banking offices, indirect correspondents, brokers or other lending sources.
+The Company is a provider of corporate and purchasing card services and corporate trust services in the United States.
+The Company's subsidiary, Elavon, Inc. (Elavon), provides merchant processing services directly to merchants and through a network of banking affiliations.
+The Company also provides corporate trust and fund administration services in Europe.

 Sources of Funds

-MINNEAPOLIS MN 55402
+MINNEAPOLIS MN 55402-7000

 Company Web Links